pcdjohnson/SchistoDrivers/README.md

  - The strength of association between each driver and failure to clear, defined as an odds ratio for binary drivers and as an odds ratio per standard deviation unit for continuous drivers: 1.25, 1.5, 1.75, 2.
 To give a sense of what these effect sizes mean:
    - If a binary driver has an odds ratio of 1.5, then if 5% of people fail to clear in the absence of a driver, that proportion will be 7.3% among those who are exposed to the driver.
 If the prevalence of failure to clear is 25% without the driver, it will be 33% with the driver.
    - If we raise the odds ratio from 1.5 to 2, then the prevalences of failure to clear in the exposed population will be 9.5% relative to 5% in the unexposed population, and 40% relative to 25% in the unexposed population.

  Full details are provided in the script PowerAnalysis.R.
 Results are output as CSV to the results directory and plotted to schisto_power1.png.

  ### Results
  ![PowerCurve](schisto_power1.png)

-## Power analysis 2: Randomised control trial protocol for the effect of food prior to treatment on praziquantel absorption
+## Power analysis 2: randomised controlled trial for the effect of food prior to treatment on praziquantel absorption

  ### Methods